davatorium/rofi-scripts/rofi-surfraw/README.md

 # rofi-surfraw
 #### a little frontend for surfraw, utilizing rofi

-this script shows a list of all "elvis" and let's the user choose one.
+this script shows a list of all "elvis".
+The list can be filtered and elvis completed with Ctrl+Space.
+Everything typed after an elvis is considered a searchterm and a browser will open with the appropriate seach results.
-It then asks for a search term and opens a browser with the results.
+If you don't know what surfraw is or what elvis means, have a look on the [surfraw homepage](https://surfraw.alioth.debian.org/)

 In addition to elvis it's possible to add your own.
 For this `$HOME/.config/rofi-surfraw/searchengines` is parsed, which looks